CloudSlang/docs/cloudslang_best_practices.rst

 -  Actions written in the past tense, for example, "error occurred".
 States written in the present tense, for example, "application is up".
--  Results are always included, even if just listing the default results without explanations.
+-  Default results which do not require any additional explanation are omitted.

 Recurring Fields
 ----------------